decentraland/documentation/content/player/marketplace/rentals.md

 # Smart Contract Wallets

 The Rentals feature relies heavily on off-chain signatures.
-Off-chain actions allow Land Owners to list LANDs for rent without having to pay the cost of a transaction.
+Off-chain actions allow Land Owners to list LANDs for rent without paying the transaction cost.

 By signing a listing, the Rent Smart Contract can verify that the listing was created by the signer.